 This subtitle may be cited as the “UDC HEI Qualified Applicants Expansion Amendment Act of 2021”.

 Sec.
 4082.
 Section 402(b) of the “Pre-k Enhancement and Expansion Amendment Act of 2008, effective July 18, 2008 (D.C.
 Law 17-202, D.C.
-Code § 38-274.02(b)), is amended to read as follows:
+Official Code § 38-274.02(b)), is amended to read as follows:

-“(b)(1) A qualified applicant shall be a high school graduate enrolled in a post-secondary institution receiving funding pursuant to Title IV of this Act in an effort to pursue an Associate degree in education or early childhood education or a Bachelor of Arts degree in education, human development, or early childhood education.
+“(b)(1) A qualified applicant shall be a high school graduate enrolled in a post-secondary institution receiving funding pursuant to Title IV of this act in an effort to pursue an associate degree in education or early childhood education or a bachelor of arts degree in education, human development, or early childhood education.

 “(2) A preference shall be given to individuals who: